hantswilliams/flask-api-template-healthcare-/healthcare-template-app/readme.md

 11. Rotating API tokens - prevents unauthorized access to PHI
     - Currently set to 7 days
     - The config is found in the DB model: `APIToken`
+12. API limiting
+    - Each end up currently has a set limit of 1 request per second
+    - Can individually set limits for each endpoint

 ## Decesions
 - API is stateless; requires token that is rotated every 7 days, and associated with a users role and permissions